andybalham/blog-source-code/blog-posts/adventures-with-xray-part-2.md

 };
 ```

-The only place I we override this in the API handler.
-Here we use `Tracing.PASS_THROUGH`, so that it adheres to the upstream sampling set in the API.
+The only place I chose to override this default behaviour was in the API handler.
+Here I used `Tracing.PASS_THROUGH`, so that it would adhere to the upstream sampling set in the API.

-The application only uses one step function and so we can amend it as follows.
+The application only uses one step function and so it was amended directly as follows.

 ```TypeScript
 this.stateMachine = new StateMachine(this, 'StateMachine', {